 The Aquarium is committed to welcoming all guests to experience the wonders of the world's aquatic treasures, and a variety of services are available for guests with special needs.

-In response to COVID-19, changes to the building's operations and flow have been made to ensure guest safety.
-Please refer to these specific accessibility updates before your visit.
-You can download the Aquarium's accessibility guide before you arrive, or pick up a copy in the building at the information desk on Level 1 of Blue Wonders.
+Please download the Aquarium's accessibility guide before you arrive, or pick up a copy in the building at the information desk on Level 1 of Blue Wonders.

 Access and Amenities for Guests With Special Needs